gcornetta/piwrapper/README.md

 1. download or clone this repo,
 2. run `npm install` in the installation folder,
-3. run `npm run start` to start the server,
+3. run `npm run start` to start the server.

-The server is running on port 8888 of your Raspberry Pi.
+The server is running on **port 8888** of your Raspberry Pi.
 You have first to create the superuser for that machine and then log in to your system.
 At the first login a Wizard will guide you through the configuration process following three easy steps.

 # Index